syntasso/kratix-docs/docs/main/05-reference/05-resource-requests/04-status.md

 ## Conditions
 Kratix follows the Kubernetes convention of using [conditions](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#container-states) to convey the status of a resource and to allow programmatic interactions.
-When a resource request is created the `PipelineCompleted` condition will be set.
+When a Resource Request is created the `PipelineCompleted` condition will be set.
 The `status` for the pipeline will be `False` until the pipeline is completed.
-For example when a resource request is created for the first time the status will look like:
+For example when a Resource Request is created for the first time the status will look like:
 ```yaml
 status:
   conditions: